phone icon in white color

 Myth 5: Hemorrhoids is recurrent

 Fact: Hemorrhoids is not recurrent if you undergo the best treatment.
 With a success rate as high as 98%, laser surgery is considered to be the most effective treatment for hemorrhoids.
 If you undergo laser piles removal, there are almost nil chances that your piles will appear again.
-It is the best best, most effective, and considered to be the only permanent treatment for hemorrhoids.
+It is the best, most effective, and considered to be the only permanent cure for hemorrhoids.

-When to consult a doctor for Plies Treatment?
+When to Consult a Doctor for Plies?

 Knowing when to seek professional help for any health condition is extremely important and hemorrhoids are no exception.
 Getting medical help at the right time can help you avoid unnecessary complications.
 If you experience any of the following complications or conditions, it is time you check with an anorectal surgeon.